The Art of the Pitch

 Former Maker, Disney, Nickelodeon execs raise $6 million for kids media startup Pocketwatch

 Vitaly M. Golomb leads global investments at HP Tech Ventures, the corporate venture arm of Silicon Valley’s original startup and is the author of Accelerated Startup, a book about ramping up your business.
-Below is a fascinating excerpt from the book about Golumb’s favorite thing: pitching.
+Below is a fascinating excerpt from the book about Golomb’s favorite thing: pitching.

 If you’ve ever seen me speak at an event, you have probably noticed that I get very excited and passionate about pitching.
 There’s an excellent reason for that.
 I believe that a great pitch is useful in so many walks of business.
 As the CEO of a company, you’ll be pitching your startup morning, noon and night.
 Short, 90-second elevator pitches.
 Three- to six-minute pitches as part of a demo day or a pitch competition.
 And finally, the Holy Grail: in a VC’s office, for a 30- to 60-minute explanation of what the future looks like, if you have anything to do about it.
 Becoming a truly great pitch artist takes a lot of practice, which I encourage you to invest time in.
 But that doesn’t mean that there’s any excuse for having a downright poor pitch.